Sloan-Crawford/Beginner-Projects-and-Notes/README.md

 Simply Recipes is my first project using html, CSS and a tiny bit of Javascript.
 I used templates and followed a guide created by John Smilgma from CodingAddict.

+The Javascript Tutorial includes my notes in the tutorial-output js file on fundamentals, methods, the DOM tree, objects, functions, modules, asynch and ajax.

 The Portfolio Project is my first simple guided portfolio website.
 Missing accurate info since it was just to practice the process.

 The Basic Javascript projects include notes and reflections in each app.js file, which I expound upon in my youtube vlog.